Are We Using the Right Benchmark: An Evaluation Framework for Visual Token Compression Methods: Experiments Findings

 \subsection{Experiments Setup}

 Before conducting experiments, it is crucial to choose a suitable MLLM for achieving the downsampling method.
 Most MLLMs only support fixed-resolution inputs, which makes it impossible to achieve the downsampling method.
 In other words, for such MLLMs, no matter which resolution the original image is downsampled to, the image will finally be resized to a fixed resolution, making the downsampling meaningless.
-Considering that Qwen2-VL~\cite{wang2024qwen2} and Qwen2.5-VL~\cite{bai2025qwen2}, based on the naive dynamic resolution mechanism and M-RoPE techniques, are the open-source MLLMs closest to realizing the concept of allowing arbitrary resolution inputs, we choose Qwen2-VL in our comparison experiments, which supports the downsampling method the best.
+Considering that Qwen2-VL~\cite{wang2024qwen2} and Qwen2.5-VL~\cite{bai2025qwen2}, based on the naive dynamic resolution mechanism and M-RoPE techniques, are the open-source MLLMs closest to realizing the concept of allowing arbitrary resolution inputs, we choose Qwen2-VL\footnote{When conducting this experiment, on one hand, there is no repository that systematically implements visual token compression method based on Qwen2.5-VL; on the other hand, there are few open-source visual token compression methods adapted for Qwen2.5-VL.
+Therefore, we use Qwen2-VL as the main experimental model.} in our comparison experiments, which supports the downsampling method the best.
 In order to ensure that downsampling occurs at the original resolution as much as possible without adding extra resizing operations, we set Qwen2-VL's max pixels and min pixels to 2408448 and 3136.
-In this case, only a few extremely high-resolution images will be resized before downsampling to ensure sufficient GPU memory.
+In this case, only a few extremely high-resolution images are resized before downsampling to ensure sufficient GPU memory.

-To guarantee comprehensive experiments, we select four typical token compression methods (FastV~\cite{chen2024image}, VisionZip~\cite{yang2025visionzip}, PruMerge+~\cite{shang2024llava}, and DART~\cite{wen2025stop}) with the token compression ratio set to 75.00\%, 88.89\%, 93.75\%, 96.00\%, and 99.00\%.
+To guarantee comprehensive experiments, we select four typical token compression methods : FastV~\cite{chen2024image}, VisionZip~\cite{yang2025visionzip}, PruMerge+~\cite{shang2024llava}, and DART~\cite{wen2025stop}, with the token compression ratio set to: 75.00\%, 88.89\%, 93.75\%, 96.00\%, and 99.00\%.
 For the token compression ratio $C$, the downsampling method applies an equivalent downsampling ratio $D$ for fairness.
 The rule is shown in Eq.~\ref{Equ1}.
 Moreover, we choose eight popular benchmarks, including six general benchmarks (GQA~\cite{hudson2019gqa}, MMBench\_EN~\cite{liu2024mmbench}, MMBench\_CN~\cite{liu2024mmbench}, MME~\cite{yin2024survey}, POPE~\cite{li2023evaluating}, and MMStar~\cite{chen2024we}) and two resolution-sensitive OCR benchmarks (OCRBench~\cite{liu2024ocrbench}, and ChartQA~\cite{masry2022chartqa}).